comparisonreferralssoftwareaustralia

 Monthly cost (typical)$299-$499VariesIncluded in PMS$500-$2,000+Free

-For Australian specialist practices that need to manage referrals properly, SimpleRef is the definitive answer.
-It is the only platform built specifically for this problem, in this market, with Australian data residency, built-in patient communication, visual pipeline management, AI-powered intake, and analytics — all at a price point that makes sense for small to medium practices.
+For Australian specialist and allied health practices that need to manage inbound referrals properly, SimpleRef is our recommendation.
+It is purpose-built for this exact problem in this market, with Australian data residency, built-in patient communication, visual pipeline management, AI-powered intake, and analytics, all at a price point that makes sense for small to medium practices.

 The alternatives each have a fundamental gap. eReferral directories do not manage referrals after they arrive.
 Practice management systems treat referral tracking as a secondary feature.
 Generic CRMs are expensive, complex, and not designed for healthcare.
 Spreadsheets and paper systems break at any meaningful volume.